paycoreio/docs/docs/connectors/forta/index.md

 ### Step 2: Get credentials

-To connect Forta account, you just need to obtain the API Key.
+To connect Forta account, you just need to obtain the API key and API URL.

 !!! important
     Be sure to check with the manager if you require to provide a white list of IPs, and if so, specify IP addresses from the [Corefy list](/integration/ips/).